suryabisht00/suryabisht00/README.md

 -👋 Hi, I’m @suryabisht00
 - 🔭 I’m currently working on data science
 - 🌱 I’m currently learning Nextjs(full stack)
-- 👯 I’m looking to collaborate on Data science projects
+- 👯 I’m looking to collaborate on Next js (full stack) as well as Data science projects
-- 💬 Ask me about coding and data science
+- 💬 Ask me about python , data science and web development
 - 📫 How to reach me: search @suryabisht00 in insta as well as youtube and other social media sites
 - 😄 Pronouns: suraj bisht
 - ⚡ Fun fact: i am crazi about my work :)